malzariey/filament-daterangepicker-filter/README.md

 To disable this behavior, you can use the `disableClear()` method.
 This will prevent the user from clearing the selected date range.

-To customize the icon, you can use the `clearIcon()` method.
+To customize the icon, you can use the `icon()` method.
 It accepts a string or Closure.

 ```php
 use \Malzariey\FilamentDaterangepickerFilter\Filters\DateRangeFilter;